swix/SWIX-JS/README.md

 ```html
 	<script type="text/javascript" src="www.swixapp.com/media/js/swix.1.0.js">
 ```

-SWIX-JS uses [jsonp](http://en.wikipedia.org/wiki/JSONP) to fetch data with the SWIX api.
+##Authentication

+Authentication for the Javascript library uses API Key authentication.
+You will be assigned an API Key to use in conjunction with your username when you signup for API access.

+##Usage

-Initialize the Library
+Initialize the Library/Authenticate

 ```javascript
 	SWIX.init('username', 'apikey')